-This course will provide the prospective elementary teacher with the knowledge and techniques necessary to be able to organize and supervise art related activities in the classroom.
-The different art methods, materials, trends, and philosophy of art education will be implemented throughout the course.
-The student will develop a better understanding of how art plays a role in the elementary child's growth and development.
+This course provides the prospective elementary teacher with the knowledge and techniques necessary to be able to organize and supervise art related activities in the classroom.
+The different art methods, materials, trends, and philosophy of art education are implemented throughout the course.
+The student develops a better understanding of how art plays a role in the elementary child's growth and development.
+Course offered spring semesters.